The following is intended to assist the residents of Ottawa, Kansas and surrounding areas with lost and found companion animals.

 2. Visit the Shelter during business hours to view the incoming animals and ensure that a lost animal report has been recorded.
 Provide a recent photo of your pet to the Shelter staff to keep with the report.

 3. Call the local veterinarians to report your missing pet in case it has been injured and transported for care.
-In Ottawa, call Mages Veterinary Clinic at 785-242-7822 or Ottawa Veterinary Clinic at 785-242-3538.
+In Ottawa, call Cottonwood Veterinary Clinic at 785-242-7822 or Ottawa Veterinary Clinic at 785-242-3538.
 Also in Franklin County, call Wellsville Veterinary and Chiropractic Clinic at 785-883-4774.

 4. Post flyers on community bulletin boards and distribute them to neighbors as well as postal carriers, utility personal and animal control officers in your community.